Options vs. Futures Advantages – How to maximize your profits

 Futures and options are instruments that can actually be profitably traded.
 So, if you want to be a trader, futures instruments are the answer.

-Let’s first, discuss what are futures and options and how they can help you limit risk exposure, but still have the potential to gain quick profits.
+First, let's discuss what futures and options are and how they can help you limit risk exposure, while still having the potential to gain quick profits.

 In this segment, we’re going to talk about the basic of the futures vs. options market and about the market mechanics.
 Let’s begin by reviewing the futures contracts:

-Futures trading has started around 150 years ago, so there is nothing new about this new form of trading.
-They offered the producers and the consumers of these commodities a way to buy and sell goods on the spot and then defer delivery date.
-Farmers could sell corps before the harvest, and deliver them afterwards.
+Futures trading started around 150 years ago, so there is nothing new about this new form of trading.
+They offered producers and consumers of these commodities a way to buy and sell goods on the spot, and then defer the delivery date.
+Farmers could sell crops before the harvest, and deliver them afterward.

 Payment Terms: This describes where and when delivery will take place, and under what payment terms.
 In plain English, the buyer and sellers indicate that they accept these terms by trading the contract.